Dominick Street, Dublin: 19th century

 Upper Dominick Street was opened later around 1808 and consequently was sometimes referred to as New Dominick Street.
 The houses were significantly more modest in their design.

 After the Acts of Union 1800, both ends of the street fell gradually into decline.
 In the first half of the century, the houses continued to be owned or leased by members of the middle and merchant classes such as the legal profession, owing to the streets proximity to the King's Inns and the Four Courts.
 Towards the end of the century, residents began selling their houses on the street or leasing them to other residents as tenements.

 In 1853, St Saviour's Priory began to be constructed on the lower section of the street near the junction with Dorset Street.
+It was designed by James Joseph McCarthy, with a planned tower and spire not built.

 Between 1875 and 1880 a number of social housing blocks named the Temple Buildings were constructed on the street to a design by Thomas Newenham Deane.